The Royal & Chocolate Weekend in Turin

 Where to Stay Tonight

-Historic Center near Piazza Castello (Mid-range hotel or B&B in a historic building)
+Historic Center near Piazza Castello (Hotel or B&B;)

 Where to Stay Tonight